Home / Home Loans / First home buyers

 As with interest rates, first home buyers will generally have access to the same range of home loan features as those already on the property ladder.
 Some of the home loan features that could be available to some home buyers include:

-The First Home Owner Grant (FHOG, also known as first home buyer grants) is a once-off lump sum paid towards your home loan for a new home.
+The First Home Owner Grant (FHOG) is a one-off payment made towards your home loan for a new home.
 The FHOG is offered by the Australian Government and funded by each individual state and territory’s government, with each one imposing slightly different rules regarding borrower and property eligibility.

 Despite these varying eligibility rules, the thing all states and territories have in common when it comes to the FHOG is that you must be either buying or building a brand new (i.e. never lived in) home to be eligible.